UPRM-CIIC4010-F25/pa2-aquarium-pa2_fabiola_-_guillermo/readme.md

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:

+Bonus features:
+Nemo-themed sprites for the player and NPC fish Animated bubbles rising in the background
+Sound effects for eating and taking damage
+Custom ocean background
+Player tag above the player fish
+Visual polish and small gameplay tweaks